Michael-AUG/website/jesus.markdown

 title: Who is Jesus?
 permalink: /jesus/
 ---
-*I wrote this article when I was an Elder in a Church down in Essex, and have attempted to give a brief introduction to the Christian faith and to the person of Jesus Christ.
+*I wrote this article when I was an Elder in a previous Church.
+The aim was to give a brief introduction to the Christian faith and to the person of Jesus Christ, particularly for those who were new to faith and the doctrines of grace.
 I hope it helps you.*

 **Who is Jesus?**